mostaphaRoudsari/ladybug-primer/text/components/PV_SWH_System_Size.md

 Surfaces on which PV modules/SWH collectors will be laid on.
 * ##### PV_SWHsurfacesArea
 Total area of the PV_SWHsurfaces. - In Rhino documents units (meters, centimeters, feets...).
+* ##### minimalSpacing
+Minimal distance between fixed (anchor) points of rows.
+The distance is measured on the ground (or along the base surface if it has been inputted). - In meters.
 * ##### minimalSpacingDate
 Exact date taken from "minimalSpacingPeriod_" input for which minimal spacing between rows has been calculated.
 * ##### arrayOriginPt